myarotskaya/architecture-center/docs/data/technology-choices/natural-language-processing.md

 ---
-title:
+title: Choosing a natural language processing technology
 description:
 author: zoinerTejada
 ms:date: 01/17/2018
 ---

-# Technology choices: Natural language processing
+# Choosing a natural language processing technology

 Free-form text processing is performed against documents containing paragraphs of text, typically for the purpose of supporting search, but is also used to perform other natural language processing (NLP) tasks such as sentiment analysis, topic detection, language detection, key phrase extraction, and document categorization.
 This article focuses on the technology choices that act in support of the NLP tasks.